 Washington State Convention Center Art Committee

-The WSCC rotating art program is committed to presenting shows of visual works by groups of professional artists of a variety of cultures, media, techniques and styles.
+Artworks Curation and Selection – The WSCC rotating art program is committed to presenting shows of visual works by groups of professional artists of a variety of cultures, media, techniques and styles.
 To this end, the WSCC expects exhibitions to be professionally curated or juried to assure that only reviewed and selected works will be exhibited.
 The works must be of a nature that they can be displayed by a public entity for the enjoyment of a diverse, family-type audience.
-A WSCC panel including arts professionals will select the successful proposals from representative works submitted.
-The selection panel will base their decisions on artistic merit, appropriateness to a stated theme, and artistic, geographic and cultural diversity.
+A WSCC review panel, which includes member of the Art Committee and arts professionals, will select the successful proposals from representative works submitted.
+The panel bases its decisions on artistic merit, appropriateness to a stated theme, and artistic and geographic diversity.

-The WSCC will exercise the same care of exhibition property as it does of comparable property of its own.
-The Center will insure the works during the time they are installed with individual sensors on the two-dimensional works or locked in Center-owned vitrines and under an activated security alarm.
-Exhibitor is responsible to insure works at all other times, and is responsible to carefully monitor works in the public spaces during installation and when the alarm systems are deactivated and / or vitrines are unlocked.
-The Center reserves the right to decline display of any works that may not be secured in a manner acceptable to the WSCC.
-The Exhibitor must provide at move-in an inventory list of all works to be displayed, including values and artist names, for review with Center staff at installation.
+Insurance – WSCC will exercise the same care of exhibition property as it does of comparable property of its own.
+Artworks will be insured during the time they are installed, with individual sensors on the two-dimensional works or locked in WSCC-owned vitrines and under an activated security alarm.
+Exhibitor is responsible to insure works at all other times and is responsible to carefully monitor works in the public spaces during installation and removal when alarm systems are deactivated and / or vitrines are unlocked.
+WSCC reserves the right to decline to display any works that may not be secured in a manner acceptable to the WSCC Director of Security and Public Safety.
+The Exhibitor must provide an inventory at load-in of all artworks to be displayed, including values and artist names, for review with the WSCC Art Coordinator.

-Unless the WSCC is notified in writing to the contrary, it is understood that an exhibition may be photographed and reproduced in the Center’s publications and for publicity and development purposes.
+Photography – Unless the WSCC is notified in writing to the contrary, it is understood that some or all the exhibition may be photographed and reproduced in WSCC publications or social media for publicity and development purposes.

-Proposals must include detailed information about the group’s history, e.g., number of artists represented, a paragraph describing the proposed exhibition concept, evidence of past juried shows by the group, and representative and recent digital images of the proposed works to assure the review committee can understand the quality of work, along with any brochures or other printed material which may be appropriate.
-Include in the proposal any preference for quarter of presentation, e.g., April – June 2019.
-The general exhibition schedule and the exact dates for ingress and egress will be established by the WSCC following exhibition selection, based on convention event activity.
+Proposal Submission – Proposals must include information about the group, including history, artists represented, the proposed exhibition concept or theme, evidence of past juried shows by the group, and representative and recent digital images of the proposed works to assure the review panel can understand the quality of work, along with any brochures or other printed material which may be appropriate.
+Include in the proposal any preference for quarter of presentation, e.g., April – June 2021.
+The general exhibition schedule and the exact dates for installation and removal will be established by the WSCC following exhibition selection, based on convention event activity.

-Digital Images – Submit ten (10) to twenty (20) .jpg images (1 image per file), saved to a CD or a USB storage device.
+Digital Images – Submit ten (10) to twenty (20) .jpg images (one image per file), saved to a USB storage device.
 It is preferred that the images be sized to 1080 pixels on the longest side.
 Files should be named as “XofY-last name of artist-title of work.jpg” (for example, 1of4-Smith- wineharvest.jpg).
 Applicants are encouraged to test digital work samples prior to submission.
-Please note that the Art Committee may ask to see additional images, depending on the size of the proposed exhibition.
+Please note that the review panel may ask to see additional images, depending on the size of the proposed exhibition.

-A self-addressed stamped envelope that is large enough for return of the CD or USB drive must accompany the application materials.
+Return Envelope – A self-addressed and stamped envelope that is large enough for return of the USB device must accompany the application materials, if you would like it returned.
 Every effort will be made to safely handle submitted materials; however, the WSCC will not be held responsible for loss or damage.